 Susan’s stories draw the reader into imaginary worlds that surprise and delight, and perhaps inspire.
 She is a fan of both C.S.
 Lewis and J.R.R.
 Tolkien, and this enthusiasm shows in her own work.
 She also enjoys historical fiction that lets her observe people of different times and places, as well as fiction and non-fiction that explore our relationship to God.

 Susan is a retired probation officer and “retired” mother of one well-grown daughter, and is the wife of an Anglican priest.

 Book I of Menchian Journeys

-Susan Anderson was a “successful” woman with grown children and a husband who loved her – but she didn’t really know who she was, or where she belonged.
-Then she slid into a mysterious world, and met a wise but humble bear named Ambrose.
+Susan Anderson is a “successful” woman with grown children and a husband who loves her – but she doesn’t really know who she is, or where she belongs.
+Then she slides into a mysterious world, and meets a wise but humble bear named Ambrose.